omonimus1/plant_classification/README.md

 # Classifying-Iris-flower-species
-This project is focused on the use, training and validation of a Flower Specier classification usign different classification algorithms
+This project is focused on the use, training and validation of a Flower Specier classification using different classification algorithms

 #### Dataset used